finstack/slate/source/index.html.md

 }
 ```

 Returns the link to be sent to the payer for her to sign the mandate.
 Can only be called when the mandate is not signed yet.
+Use this call only if you lost the signature link sent in the mandate creation request's response.

 ### Parameters